 Usain Bolt, one of the most famous Olympians of all-time, is now retired after sweeping the 100m and 200m sprints at three consecutive Olympics.
 He’ll finish his Olympic career with eight gold medals total (including relays), and he still holds the world record for both distances.

 With Bolt gone, the question becomes, who is ready to step up and fill the void as the fastest man in the world?
 One contender is American sprinter Noah Lyles, who became the 200m world champion in 2019 (video below).
 At age 21, Lyles posted faster times in both the 100m and 200m than Bolt did at the same age, so he’s on a very promising trajectory.
-Turning 24 just a few days before the Opening Ceremony, Lyles has established himself as one to watch in both races.
+Turning 24 just a few days before the Opening Ceremony, Lyles currently holds the world lead in the 200m and has established himself as one to watch in that event.

 New partners in beach volleyball

-Five years after winning a bronze medal together in Rio, April Ross and Kerri Walsh Jennings are once again looking to add to their Olympic medal collection.
-This time though, they're both doing so with new partners.
+After winning a bronze medal together in Rio, April Ross and Kerri Walsh Jennings parted ways and teamed up with new partners in a quest to add to their Olympic medal collections, but only one will be in Tokyo.

 Ross and Walsh Jennings announced their split nine months after the Rio Games.
 Ross then reached out to Alix Klineman, an indoor volleyball player who had missed out on making the Olympic team several times, and mentioned she was looking for a new partner.
 Klineman made the transition to beach volleyball and ultimately teamed up with Ross after the end of the 2017 season.
 The "A-Team" won silver at the world championships in 2019 and is now one of the top-ranked teams in women's beach volleyball.
-As for Walsh Jennings, she has now partnered with 2016 Olympian Brooke Sweat and is attempting to qualify for her sixth Olympic Games.
+As for Walsh Jennings, she partnered with 2016 Olympian Brooke Sweat but fell just short of qualifying for her sixth Olympic Games.

 USWNT coming off World Cup run